What is Covered in this Annuity Review?

 Opening Thoughts on the Brighthouse Financial Shield Level Selector Annuity

 Brighthouse Financial is a company that was established by MetLife.
-The company is considered to be a strong and stable financial company – particularly in the area of life insurance and annuities, and although the company is relatively new in the industry, it has already amassed roughly $219 billion in total assets.
+The company; is considered to be a strong and stable financial company – particularly in the area of life insurance and annuities, and although the company is relatively new in the industry, it has already amassed roughly $219 billion in total assets.

 The company, as of September 2018, holds in excess of 2.6 million insurance policies and annuity contracts, and more than $81 billion general account investments.
-Brighthouse also holds high marks from all of the major ratings agencies, including:
+Brighthouse also holds high marks from all of the major rating agencies, including:

 - A (Excellent) from A.M.
 Best